 Peter Fassbender was elected MLA for Surrey-Fleetwood on May 14, 2013.

 On July 30, 2015 Peter was appointed Minister of Community, Sport, Cultural Development and Minister Responsible for Translink.
-He previously served as Minister of Education and currently serves on the Cabinet Committee on Secure Tomorrow.
+He previously served as Minister of Education and currently serves on the Cabinet Committee on Secure Economy, the Priorities and Planning Committee and the Cabinet Working Group on Climate Leadership.

 Prior to his election to the Legislative Assembly of British Columbia, Peter served as a Councillor for the City of Langley for three years before being elected as Mayor in the November 2005, 2008 and 2011 Civic elections.